Androz2091/discord-player/docs/migrating/migrating.md

 $ npm install @discord-player/extractor # extractors provider
 ```

+> Discord Player recognizes `@discord-player/extractor` and loads it automatically by default.

 #### Opus Library

 Discord Player is a high level framework for Discord VoIP.
 Discord only accepts opus packets, thus you need to install opus library.
 You can install any of these: